 Ongoing – Minimising our use of single use plastic, by using cake boxes and milk containers.
 Re-filling ink cartridges, double sided printing etc.

 2017 – Formation of marine environmental group Tasman BayGuardians, find our strategy and more information here.

-2018 - Formation of carbon mitigation scheme - Abel Tasman Tree Collective, enabling local operators to collect funds from visitors in order to plant native trees in the Abel Tasman Region.
-100 volunteers appeared at our first planting day in Marahau, putting 1500 trees in the ground.
+2018 – Formation of a native tree restoration scheme – Abel Tasman Tree Collective, enabling local operators to collect funds from visitors in order to plant native trees in the Abel Tasman Region.
+100 volunteers appeared at our first planting day in Marahau, putting 2000 trees in the ground.
 We also funded the renovation of the DOC community nursery in our first year.